-In order to encourage export business Foreign Trade Policy gives Benefits to exporters.
-The Government has provided various incentives to any entity or person engaged in export of goods or services.
-One of such major incentive is issuance of duty credit scrip to any person engaged in Exports.
+In order to encourage export business, Foreign Trade Policy gives Benefits to exporters.
+The Government has provided various incentives to any entity or person engaged in the export of goods or services.
+One of such major incentive is the issuance of duty credit scrip to any person engaged in Exports.

 The above incentive is categorised in two main schemes:

 - MEIS – Merchandise Exports from India Scheme (For Export of Goods)

 - SEIS – Services Exports from India Scheme (For Export of Services)

 Any person engaged in the export of Notified Goods to Notified Country is eligible for the benefit of the duty credit scrip at a rate specified in Appendix 3B of Foreign Trade Policy 2015-20.
 (Rate varies from 4% to 7%)